 Frikandel is one of the best examples of traditional Dutch food.
 It looks like a sausage.
-It is made with ground chicken, meat, or beef, seasoned with different spices like pepper, cinnamon, and mace.
-Frikandel is oftentimes served with fries, diced onions, and mayo sauce.
+It is made with ground chicken, meat, or beef seasoned with spices like pepper, cinnamon, and mace.
+Frikandel is often served with fries, diced onions, and mayo sauce.

 Patat is one of the famous Dutch street foods.
 It’s a thick French fry typically served in a paper cone.
 Belgium was the first country to invent this tasty food.

 These thick French fries come in different sauces like mayonnaise, ketchup, and peanut sauce.
 The Dutch love to add various spices and raw chopped onions to it for taste and savor.